revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-We can use date pipe to date in this format "MM/dd/yy".
-Also, we can get the current date using `Date. now()`.
+We can use date pipe to date in this format "MM/dd/yy".Also, we can get the current date using `Date.now()`.

 ![image](https://user-images.githubusercontent.com/70228962/186723294-69118376-7c4a-48e5-966f-c8cd0ba50954.png)